-While some might be speckled with IPA-drinking hipsters loading up on oatmeal stouts and vegetarian appetizers, there is something for everyone.
+In the evenings, local breweries may be speckled with IPA-drinking hipsters loading up on oatmeal stouts and vegetarian appetizers, but there truly is something for everyone.
 Dietary restrictions are rarely a problem in Bellingham, as most restaurants have gluten-free, vegetarian and vegan options available.
-A local cider will not disappoint as a gluten-free alternative to those Bellingham brews.

 Bellingham Whatcom County Tourism